 Associating the qualities with the tastes will really help you to intuit ingredients for your future meals.

-Hope that gives you a good idea of how this works.
-Now, let’s go over the seven steps to Ayurvedic cooking with the Six Tastes of Ayurveda in detail.
+What I just described is the essential part of balancing flavors.
+Now, let's go over the seven steps to cooking with the Six Tastes of Ayurveda.

 In practice, this means thinking about including some of each flavor—sweet, sour, salty, bitter, pungent, and astringent—in your meal.